 DISCUSSION

 Despite the similarity in species richness and diversity across these sites, we found that early successional and mature dry forests provide habitat for unique sets of permanent resident and over-wintering migratory birds.
-By looking beyond simple presence/absence, most species showed a preference for relatively younger or generally older habitats.
+By looking beyond simple presence/absence, most species showed a preference for either relatively younger or generally older habitats.
 These differences were likely driven by differences in resource availability, as trophic composition differed between young and old sites, reflecting differences in availability of resources or foraging sites (Blake and Loiselle 1991, 2001).

 Many of the species occurring in the early-successional sites are considered typical of open areas and young, shrubby second-growth, and are granivores or frugivores.
 These species include Common Ground-Dove, and Yellow-faced and Black-faced grassquits.
 In addition, the few island nectarivores frequently had higher capture rates in early successional sites; the Antillean Mango, Hispaniolan Emerald, Cape May Warbler, and Bananaquit took advantage in particular of remnant Bursera trees, prolifically flowering Senna trees, and other understory vegetation.
 These results are consistent with other studies that show bird assemblages in tropical agroecosystems are composed of disproportionately more frugivorous and nectarivorous birds and fewer insectivorous species than native forest (Tscharntke et al. 2008).
 Results showing significantly higher adjusted body mass in early-successional habitats for the Bananaquit and the omnivorous Black-crowned Palm-Tanager reflect similar patterns in site persistence for these species, and help explain why tropical agroecosystems, including regenerating pastures, are composed of disproportionately more omnivorous and nectarivorous birds, and fewer insectivores compared to native forest (Karr et al. 1990, Blake and Loiselle 2001, Tscharntke et al. 2008).